kanidm/kanidm/kanidm_book/src/server_configuration.md

 An example is located in [examples/server.toml](../../examples/server.toml).

-Then you can setup the initial admin account and initialise the database into your volume.

-    docker run --rm -i -t -v kanidmd:/data kanidm/server:latest /sbin/kanidmd recover_account -c /data/server.toml -n admin
+### Domain Name

-You then want to set your domain name so that security principal names (spn's) are generated correctly.
+You then *MUST* set your domain name so that security principal names (spn's) are generated correctly.
 This domain name _must_ match the url/origin of the server that you plan to use to interact with so that other features work correctly.
 It is possible to change this domain name later.

     docker run --rm -i -t -v kanidmd:/data kanidm/server:latest /sbin/kanidmd domain_name_change -c /data/server.toml -n idm.example.com

+> **WARNING** You MUST set the domain name correctly, aligned with your origin, else the server
+> may refuse to start, or some features may not work correctly!

+### Default Admin Account

+Then you can setup the initial admin account and initialise the database into your volume.

+    docker run --rm -i -t -v kanidmd:/data kanidm/server:latest /sbin/kanidmd recover_account -c /data/server.toml -n admin

+### Run the Server

 Now we can run the server so that it can accept connections.
 This defaults to using `-c /data/server.toml`

     docker run -p 8443:8443 -v kanidmd:/data kanidm/server:latest